-Marriage statistics are derived from information recorded when marriages are registered as part of civil registration, a legal requirement.
-Final annual marriage statistics are currently published just over 2 years after the end of the reference year.
+Our Marriage statistics are derived from information recorded when marriages are registered as part of civil registration, a legal requirement.
+Final annual marriage statistics are currently published just over two years after the end of the reference year.
 Prior to 2016, provisional marriage statistics were published just over a year after the end of the reference period providing summary statistics for the latest year.
 The publication of provisional marriage statistics has been discontinued to ensure value for money across our outputs.
 Final marriage statistics are required to be laid before Parliament.

 Prior to the 2012 data year, final marriage statistics for the previous year were published as a set of packages:

 - the strengths and limitations of the data and how they compare with related data

-- uses and users
+- uses and users of the data

 - how the output was created